Someone’s age can make a difference in how they are treated by the police and in the criminal courts.

 Age of criminal responsibility

-The age of criminal responsibility in England and Wales is 10 years old.1 This means children aged 10-17 can be arrested by the police and charged for committing a criminal offence.
+The age of criminal responsibility in England and Wales is 10 years old.

 Age at the police station